SS Ben-my-Chree (1965): Disposal

 A 30% price increase in heavy-grade fuel oil during 1984, finally rendered the vessels as totally uneconomic.

 Ben-my-Chree made her final voyage under Steam Packet ownership on 19 September 1984, ten days after her older sister.
 However, this wasn't quite the end for her, and in June 1985 she was chartered back from her new owners to cover the shortfall in capacity for the busy TT motorcycle races.
 Ben-my-Chree was finally laid up by Capt.
 Hall in Vittoria Dock, Birkenhead, on 10 June 1985.

+The withdrawal of the Ben-my-Chree marked the end of steam turbine vessels with the Isle of Man Steam Packet Company, with internal combustion engines being used on all of the company’s subsequent ships.

-In August 1989, she was sold to Spanish breakers Cantabra Metalurgica S.A.
+In August 1989, she was sold to Spanish breakers Cantabra Metallurgica S.A.
 Santander broke her up, still with the name Ben-my-Chree between 18 September and 4 December 1989.